BetaHuhn/deploy-to-vercel-action/README.md

 uses: BetaHuhn/deploy-to-vercel-action@v1
 ```

 With the `v1` tag you will always get the latest non-breaking version which will include potential bug fixes in the future.
-If you use a specific version, make sure to regulary check if a new version is available, or enable Dependabot.
+If you use a specific version, make sure to regularly check if a new version is available, or enable Dependabot.

 ## ⚙️ Action Inputs